Linux Bash Scripting Tutorial

 Untyped variable values considered as string literal.
 No prior declarion required for untyped variables

-Setting value to a untyped varible
+Setting value to a untyped variable

 variable=[value]